Peter Hill (journalist): Editor of the Daily Express

 Hill became editor of the Daily Express in December 2003, taking over from Chris Williams.
 Reportedly Hill alone, with Desmond's consent, chose to return the publication to being supportive of the Conservatives after its period of support for New Labour while owned by Lord Hollick and during the early Desmond years.
 During his time as editor, Hill continued his newspaper's preoccupation with the death of the Princess of Wales and immigration, both editorial policies he thinks justifiable.
 Referring to the attitudes of his readers he was clear in a February 2011 Press Gazette interview: “I know they absolutely detest everything to do with the European Union.
 I know they’re deeply concerned about the enormous levels of immigration which have gone unchecked.
 I know they detest the idea of multiculturalism which is ghettoising the country.”
 On the Diana stories he was quoted by The Independent newspaper in 2006 as saying: "I can tell you that people want to read about the Diana conspiracy because the figures tell me that they do ...the more we write [the articles], the more they are turning out to be true."

 One story the newspaper covered during Hill's tenure landed the publication with a successful claim for damages, the paper's insistence that the parents of Madeleine McCann were responsible for their daughter's disappearance and other defamatory articles finally numbering about a hundred.
 This story was reportedly Hill's "obsession" in this period.
-According to Nick Fagge, a former Express journalist who gave evidence at the Leveson Inquiry, Hill was unconcerned with the accuracy of McCann related stories, so long as they managed to "sell papers".
-Hill asserted in February 2011: "I did too much on the story.
+Hill said in February 2011: "I did too much on the story.
 I accept that."

 His last day as Express editor was on 18 February 2011.